 What age should my child start going to the dentist?

 Children should start visiting the dentist soon after their teeth begin to appear.
 Many children are ready to see the dentist between 2 to 3 years old.
 Even if there are no issues, the lifelong habit of going to the dentist should start early on.

-What will happen on the first visit?
+What will happen at my child’s first dental visit?

 What type of toothpaste should I use for my toddler?

 You can use a soft washcloth to clean their teeth and gums until your child reaches 18 months.
 Between 18 months and 3 years of age, it is recommended to use a training toothpaste or low-fluoride toothpaste.
 When he or she reaches the age of 4 to 5 and knows how to rinse and spit, he or she will be ready for a fluoride children’s toothpaste.

 What can I do to make the first visit easy for my child?

 Refrain from scaring or using jokes such as “the dentist will pull all of your teeth”.
 Also, avoid telling them stories about your bad dental experience.
 Using the image of dentists to discipline your kids can train their mind that dental practices are places to be scared about.

 Instead, make good stories about why dentists are their friends that will keep their teeth healthy.
 You may also highlight the cushy chairs with warm blankets and friendly dentists who love to see them and keep them safe.